RamRod79/README-Generator/utils/demo.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Pull the GitHub repository from the username: ${data.username}.
+To ensure the program can runs properly the following commmand shoul be ran to install dependencies:

+${data.dependencies}

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
+Screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

     ```md
     ![alt text](assets/images/screenshot.png)